sgumirov/mailspider/README.md

 Version 1.1.
 An officially deployed at the customer installation.

+# Messages tracing in log

+Camel tracing option is managed by "tracing" boolean config value.
+Tracing is enabled if not specified (this to be changed in 2.0 assuming will to stabilize and more specific log error reporting).

 # Scripts

 Added systemd script called mailspider.service (see systemd docs on how to add service).